3 reasons why AB InBev’s promising new venture is focused on esports communities

 Creating a profile page allows bar owners to see what esports events are taking place, empowering them to host streaming parties.
 Through their public page, fans can find the bar, their schedule, and even request events!
 Accessibility is the name of the game.

 Hosting and posting events on Cooldown will boost an already flourishing scene of esports fan engagement – and just in time too!
-Coming soon in 2021, some truly huge championships will take place.
-DOTA 2’s 10th annual world cup is happening this September in Romania, not to mention the CS:GO championship in Copenhagen during October.
-If last year is any indication, these week-long competitions are expected to draw 2.5 million viewers!
+Coming soon in 2021, sometruly huge championships will take place.
+M3 World Championship is happening this December in Singapore, not to mention the CS:GO championship in Copenhagen during October.

 With hundreds of bars registered, and fan communities forming, the foundations are built for the exciting events to come.
 In entering the market, Cooldown has been ticking off its priorities to hit the ground running: